Do I Need Root Canal Treatment?

 You know the feeling: You bite into a cold scoop of ice cream, only to have shocks of pain reverberate through your jaw, and perhaps linger for a while after.

 Could it be tooth sensitivity, a cavity—or do you need root canal treatment?
 No matter the cause, it’s vital to visit the dentist as soon as you experience pain.
 Dr. Bains and our highly trained team will help you get to the root of the problem.
+Learn more about our emergency dental treatment procedures.

 Root Canal Infection Symptoms